UpperLEFTY/fan-out-service/README.md

 - **Parallel Processing**: Processes multiple requests in parallel to improve efficiency.
 - **Error Handling**: Handles errors gracefully and returns appropriate error responses.
 - **Logging**: Logs important events and errors to help with debugging and monitoring.
+- **Feature Flags**: Uses feature flags to enable or disable certain features at runtime.
+- **Configuration Management**: Uses a configuration file to manage service URLs and other settings.
+- **Unit Testing**: Includes unit tests for business logic and routes using Jest and Supertest.

 ## Project Structure